Now that many events are offered via live streaming, organizers are wondering how to make money with it.

 We advise the confident use of a paywall and give 7 more tips for successful implementation.

-Whether it's workshops, yoga classes or seminars: Since the corona-induced conversion of their events to the web, many providers have struggled to monetize them.
-Our advice is therefore to consistently ask event participants to pay in the virtual space - and to confidently set up a paywall.
-It fulfills the function of a digital cash register.
-Attendees must pay a certain amount digitally before the event begins or can participate with a voucher code they have already paid for.
-If you want to build your business digitally, at least partially in the long term, not least in the wake of the corona pandemic, you can't avoid pay-per-view events.
-You can make just as much money with virtual events as you can with traditional analog events.
-However, event organizers need to implement the payment barrier in a standardized and straightforward way so that pay-per-view can become the status quo for livestreaming.
-It would be a mistake to classify digital as a poor makeshift version just because of the new medium.
+Anyone who wants to build up their business digitally, at least in part, in the long term, not least in the wake of the corona pandemic, cannot avoid pay-per-view events.
+You can earn just as much money with virtual events as with classic analogue events.
+However, the organizers must implement the payment barrier in a standardized and uncomplicated way so that willingness to pay can prevail as the status quo for live streaming.
+It would be a mistake to classify the digital version as a poor makeshift version just because of the new medium.

-With good concepts and a suitable webinar platform, it is possible to lead livestreaming permanently out of the shadow of free culture.
-Remember digital newspaper offerings or the long futile attempt to earn money from streaming music and videos.
+With good concepts and a suitable webinar platform, it is possible to bring live streaming out of the shadows of free culture in the long term.
+Just think of digital newspaper offerings or the long futile attempt to earn money by streaming music and videos.
 In the meantime, monetization is no longer an obstacle for users and is also accepted.
-Experience shows that behavioral changes usually take place after 60 days and become a habit.
-Free trial offers are not taboo, but should be limited in time and marked accordingly.
-However, the introduction of a paywall is only one success factor among many.
+Experience shows that changes in behavior usually take place after 60 days and become a habit.
+Free trial offers are not taboo, but should be limited in time and labeled accordingly.
+However, the introduction of a paywall is only one of many success factors.

 What costs nothing is worth nothing.
 Conversely, however, everyone who pays for an event expects quality, with event organizers having to invest first, as with any new business model.
 This applies to technical issues such as professional camera and microphone equipment, as well as to the content of the program and the event concept, which must compensate for the obligatory loss of momentum when transferred to the online environment.
 Those who ask users to pay must provide not only professional technology, but also good content and proper implementation.
 In the following, we show what is important to make payment for virtual events work better in the future.